Projectors

 The Xgimi app store is quite barebones.
 Beyond Disney+ and Plex, the other offerings are limited and often geared towards English-speaking users.
 Overall, it’s nowhere near as comprehensive as other popular platforms.

-In the settings, you can adjust focus, keystone correction, zoom, and image shifting, as well as handle Wi-Fi and Bluetooth connections or pick the input source.
+In the settings, you can adjust focus, keystone correction, zoom, and image shifting, as well as handle Wi-Fi and Bluetooth coections or pick the input source.
 A deeper menu houses more options (image correction, image and sound, network, signal, general).
 Waking the projector from sleep takes about five seconds.

 Subjective Image Quality: Best in Dark Environments